Alejogb1/job-board/blog-data/how-can-microsoft-teams-be-integrated-with-apache-airflow.md

 id: "how-can-microsoft-teams-be-integrated-with-apache-airflow"
 ---

-Alright, let's talk about integrating Microsoft Teams with Apache Airflow.
+, let's talk about integrating Microsoft Teams with Apache Airflow.
 This is a topic I’ve tackled a few times in past projects, and it's surprisingly common when you're orchestrating complex data workflows that need visibility beyond the engineering team.
 It's not just about getting a notification that something failed; it’s about creating a seamless feedback loop within an organization.

 The core challenge, as I see it, revolves around two distinct systems that operate in very different spaces.
 Airflow, at its heart, is a batch processing orchestrator.
 Teams, meanwhile, is a real-time communications platform.
 Bridging that gap effectively takes a thoughtful approach, and it's more than just slapping together a basic notification.